 You can select the field Deviation Status Compared to Connected Tool as a color scheme for a quick visual guide:

-Example: In the screenshot above, the "New UI" project is red because its allocation deviation from the Jira effort is above the configured threshold.
+Example: In the screenshot above, the "New UI" project is red because its allocation deviation from the Jira effort is above the configured deviation threshold.
 The other projects in green are within the allocation threshold.

 You can color the following views according to deviation status: